-In this project, each team needs to apply OR techniques to solve a real problem and deliver helpful suggestions and insightful implications.
+In this project, each team needs to apply OR techniques to solve a real problem until helpful suggestions are made or insightful implications are found.
 The topic will be chosen by team members.
-While there is no restriction on the topic, it will be best that the topic is (1) relevant to our daily life, (2) can be understood easily by everyone in class, and (3) has some flavors of managerial decision making.
+While there is no restriction on the topic, it will be nice that the topic is (1) relevant to our daily life and (2) can be understood easily by everyone in class.

 While you are choosing your own topic, you are welcome to discuss with the instructor to ensure that the topic is fine.
 Below are some example topics that were studied by former students:

-- 1. (The best way to eat at McDonald's) Facing all the meal options in McDonald's, how to spend as little money as possible while getting enough (or not too many) calories and eating some favorite foods?
-Do not forget that a best meal always contains various kinds of foods.
-Moreover, how would you model those special combo meals with price promotions? - 2.
+- 1. (Personnel scheduling for IM Week) Facing time-variant demands for the coming IM Week, how to schedule your classmates to complete all the tasks?
+Do not forget that your classmates still have classes and cannot work for too long.
+Moreover, how would you model service level as a function of demand volume and personnel supply? - 2.
 (Beer ordering and shipping for German beer festivals) Given the demand forecasts for three beer festivals and supply and transportation information in Germany, one needs to decide the order quantity and shipping routes.
 Should we minimize the expected total costs, minimize the risk of running out of beer, or do something else? - 3.
 (The installment of ice cream machines in Family Mart) Given a chance to install ice cream machines to Family Mart stores, how to choose a few stores to maximize the total profit?
 Is it profit-maximizing not to install ice cream machines in all stores?
 Note that estimating demands is a big challenge!

 As this is a project, most details should be left for you to decide.
 However, you are more than welcome to discuss your ideas with me.
-Please do not work on the above topics; find your own!
+Please do not work on the above topics (or convince the instructor why you need to work on the same topic); find your own!